paulbradshaw/notebooks/README.md

 # Notebooks in Python, R and JavaScript

 Notebooks are a way to share code in a way that's much more accessible than code alone.
 There are ways to create notebooks in R, Python and JavaScript.
-This repo contains documentation and examples of all of these.
+This repo contains documentation and examples of all of these (mostly thanks to MA student Barbara Maseda).

 ## Python notebooks